www.adriannadane.com

 "Peter."

 She saw his shoulders stiffen at the sound of her voice.
 He reached to pick up a towel and a jar of cleansing cream.
 He looked away from her reflected image.
-"I'll be out in a minute."

 Taking her courage in hand, she stepped farther into the room and walked to him.
 She knelt before him and looked up into his face.
 How did she begin to tell him what was in her heart?
 She bit at her lower lip.

-"Peter, I—"
+"Peter, I--"

 "Don't," he stopped her with a shake of his head, the look in his eyes solemn.
 "I don't want your pity, Celine."